15 Natural Remedies for Fungal Skin Infections

 To get the most from their benefits, you can:

 There’s no scientific evidence to support the use of sea salt as a natural antimycotic.
-However, alternative medicine often uses it for this purpose.
+However, alternative medicine often uses this ingredient for this purpose.
 If you want to try it, follow these instructions:

 What should you do?